apache/mxnet/docs/how_to/add_op_in_backend.md

 }                                                                            // 23
 ```
 - Lines 1-6: Backward function has the same signature as forward function.
-- Lines 7-9: Verify the sizes of the function arguments.
+- Lines 7-9: Check the sizes of the function arguments.
 One thing to note
 that since the gradient of the input depends on both the gradient of the output and
-the input tensor itself, `inputs` must contain two `TBlob`s.
+the input tensor itself, `inputs` must contain two `TBlob` objects.
 - Line 10: Get the stream of the context for serializing asynchronous executions.
 - Lines 11-13: Convenience reference variables for later use.
 We name `out_grad`
 as the gradient of the operator output, `in_data` as the input of the operator,